 What Can You Use to Clean Your Solar Panel?

-The process of cleaning your solar power system is one that must be carried out with the utmost level of care.
+The process of cleaning your solar energy system is one that must be carried out with the utmost level of care.
 This is because solar panels are highly sensitive and one wrong move can cause significant damage to both your panel and, consequently, your bank balance.

 The point of departure here is to decide whether you are going to take on cleaning your solar panels yourself or not.
 If you decide to opt for the latter, you will have to make use of a third party, such as a solar panel cleaning company to take charge of this delicate task and clean your panels for you.